fahomid/Home-Automation-System-Using-Raspberry-Pi-and-Socket-Programming/README.md

 # Home Automation System Using Raspberry Pi and Socket Programming
   I built the complete Home automation system from scratch.
 It was for my "Advanced Topic in Programming Language 3" course.
 I used NodeJs and socket programming.
 In client site Python was used to connect the Pi with server.
+The whole project followed MVC framework!

  # Requirements
   1. Raspberry Pi 3 Model B